Slim's America Movil slumps as Mexico advances with reform

 "It's falling hard, aggressively and I don't doubt that there are people shorting the shares," said Gerardo Roman, head of trading at Actinver brokerage in Mexico City.

 The stock has fallen sharply since Pena Nieto unveiled the bill on Monday.
-It tumbled nearly 8 percent on Wednesday alone, which wiped out almost $5 billion of its market value.
+It tumbled nearly 8 percent on Wednesday alone, which wiped out almost $5 billion (3 billion pounds) of its market value.

-The shares broke their losing streak on Thursday, aided by aggressive buying by the company's treasury, which purchased 150 million shares for a total of 1.837 billion Mexican pesos ($147.71 million), according to two filings with Mexico's stock exchange.
+The shares broke their losing streak on Thursday, aided by aggressive buying by the company's treasury, which purchased 150 million shares for a total of 1.837 billion Mexican pesos ( $147.71 million (97.74 million pounds)), according to two filings with Mexico's stock exchange.

-Slim, the world's richest man, controls some 70 percent of Mexico's mobile market and 80 percent of its fixed phone lines.
-Mexican TV giant Televisa (TLVACPO.MX), controlled by Emilio Azcarraga, has just under two thirds of the broadcasting market.

-As of March, Forbes estimated the Slim family's wealth at around $73 billion, $6 billion more than U.S. billionaire Bill Gates, according to a list on its website.

-Since the start of the month, the Slim family and its trust are worth about $4 billion less due to the decline in America Movil's fortunes, according to Reuters calculations on Friday.

-Shares of Televisa (TLVACPO.MX) have also taken a hit from the planned reform, albeit to a lesser degree.
-They also fell on Friday, and were down 1.0 percent to 65.24 pesos as of 1804 GMT.
+Shares of Mexican TV giant Televisa (TLVACPO.MX) have also taken a hit from the planned reform, albeit to a lesser degree.
+They fell initially on Friday but later recovered losses to be broadly unchanged.

-Shares in TV Azteca (AZTECACPO.MX), which has most of the rest of the Mexican market, were down by 2.00 percent to 8.35 pesos.

-(Reporting by Dave Graham and Elinor Comlay; Additional reporting by Jean Luis Arce; Editing by Nick Zieminski, Bernadette Baum and Phil Berlowitz)
+(Reporting by Dave Graham and Elinor Comlay; Additional reporting by Jean Luis Arce; Editing by Nick Zieminski and Bernadette Baum)